Settings

 This page configures how your organization receives alerts from QMonitor.

-Use these settings to direct operational notifications to the right channels
+Use these settings to deliver operational notifications to the right channels

-and reduce noise by choosing the preferred delivery methods.
+and reduce noise by choosing appropriate delivery methods per severity.

 Supported notification channels